General Relativity without paradigm of space-time covariance, and resolution of the problem of time: 1. Introduction and Overview

 At the deeper level of symmetries, the constraints of GR satisfy the Dirac algebra\cite{Dirac}.
-However, closer inspection reveals it corresponds to 4d diffeomorphisms only modulo equations of motions (EOM).
-Off-shell, full 4d Lie derivatives involve time derivatives; these cannot be generated by constraints which depend only on the spatial metric $q_{ij}$ and its conjugate momentum ${\tilde\pi}^{ij}$.
-In Einstein's theory, the EOM, among other things, relate $\dot {q}_{ij}$ to ${\tilde \pi}^{ij}$ and the constraints then generate 4d diffeomorphisms on-shell.
-This is a clue that, without the help of EOM, a {\it quantum} theory of GR cannot, and need not, enforce full 4d space-time covariance {\it off-shell}.
+However, closer inspection reveals it is not the algebra of the generators of 4D diffeomorphisms.
+Off-shell, full 4D Lie derivatives involve time derivatives; these cannot be generated by constraints that depend only on the spatial metric $q_{ij}$ and its conjugate momentum ${\tilde\pi}^{ij}$.
+In Einstein's theory, the equations of motion (EOM), among other things, relate $\dot {q}_{ij}$ to ${\tilde \pi}^{ij}$ and the constraints then generate 4D diffeomorphisms on-shell (see, e.g. Ref.\cite{TThiemann}).
+This is a clue that, without the help of EOM, a {\it quantum} theory of GR cannot, and need not, enforce full 4D spacetime covariance {\it off-shell}.